smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ### __Parameters__

-- `search`: Word(s) that the names of queried table templates must contain (defaults to empty string).
+- `search`: Word(s) that the table templates' name must contain (defaults to empty string).
 - `order_by`: How the query results should be ordered, there are three possible values: 'recent', based on date of creation from latest to oldest, 'name_asc', based on name from A to Z, and 'name_desc', based on name from Z to A (defaults to 'recent').
 - `latest`: A boolean value that can be set to `True` if you only want to return the latest version of each table template.
 Otherwise, it returns all available versions (default: `False`).

 ## **`GET` /table_template/{table_template_name}**

-Use this method to get the table template object of a certain name.
+Use this method to get the table template object with the given name.
 If needed, a specific or latest version can also be added to the request.

 === "Python"